By Daniel Colonna, Tax Senior Associate

 - The eligible charity must be approved by the VDSS.

 - Consult with the approved organization to determine the available NAP credits.

 - Make the contribution directly to the charity without restriction.
 Contributions cannot be made through other non-profit organizations (such as United Way).

 - Complete Part I and II of NAP Contribution Notification Form (CNF-E) and send to the NAP organization.
-The form can be found here.

 - The Nap organization will complete part III and send to the VDSS, and the VDSS will mail a tax credit certificate directly to the donor.